erfianugrah/forminator/docs/FRAUD-DETECTION.md

   detectionType: 'ephemeral_id_fraud'
 });
 ```

+### Layer 3.5: Repeat Offender Memory

+Even if the additive score stays below `risk.blockThreshold`, Forminator now remembers when a specific detection type (email fraud, JA4 hopping, duplicate email, etc.) blocked a user in the last 30 minutes.
+Any subsequent submission that hits the same detection type with matching identifiers (email, `ephemeral_id`, or IP) immediately sets `blockTrigger = 'repeat_offender'` and bumps the final score above the threshold (unless `risk.mode` is set to `additive`).

+- **Implementation**: `hasRecentBlock()` in `src/routes/submissions.ts` queries `fraud_blacklist` for the last 30 minutes.
+- **Reasoning**: Attackers often alternate between “allowed” and “blocked” attempts to stay below 70.
+The memory layer short-circuits that loop without waiting for the cumulative score to climb again.

 Ephemeral IDs have a few days lifespan.
 The 24h maximum timeout respects this rotation period while making attacks impractical for attackers and minimizing impact on legitimate users.